Hong Kong pop star Denise Ho arrested by national security police - KESQ

 She was one of six people arrested in an early morning operation, all linked to online media organization Stand News.
 Police later confirmed at a news conference that a seventh person had been arrested.
 They have been accused by police of “conspiracy to publish seditious material,” a colonial-era crime.

-The star, who was born in Hong Kong but grew up in Canada, found fame in the early 2000s with a string of hit albums, before later building a successful career as an actress.
+Ho, a former Stand News board member, was born in Hong Kong but grew up in Canada.
+She found fame in the early 2000s with a string of hit albums, before later building a successful career as an actress.

 She later became an international face of Hong Hong’s pro-democracy movement, appearing before both the United Nations and the United States Congress.